code-monet/sim-gamer-kit/docs/game_guides/index.md

     settings are advised.
 *   `FFB Crash`: The game crashes if FFB devices are plugged in, or if FFB is enabled in-game.
+*   `Requires Wheel`: The game requires the controller to identify as a wheel to enable certain features like axis curves, force feedback, or to configure the controller correctly.
 *   `IndirectInput`: The game needs the listed feature from [IndirectInput](../indirect_input/index.md)